chemecalj/IS211_Final/README.md

-# IS211_Final
+# IS211_Final Assignment

-IS 211 Final Assignment
+This is a bloogging application for IS_211 Final Project.